 Walk through your home and assess everything.
 Any items that can’t be taken (e.g. prohibited items) should be put to one side.
 Your moving company may provide you with stickers to label items ready for the packing crews.
 Be sure to clear the loft, basement, and any outhouses.

 Put all the nuts and bolts from dismantled furniture, remote controls, etc. into a single box, which should be clearly marked accordingly.
 Also, remember to put aside a box for cutlery, plates, cups, blankets, etc. for your first evening in your new home.
 These boxes should be clearly identified and be the last to be loaded, making them easy to find.

 Put your passport, visa, phone, charger, power pack, adaptor, documents, and jewellery and medicine aside in a clearly identifiable container so that they aren’t packed.
 Place your important documents, e.g. insurance contract(s), lease contract for your new home, mortgage letter, etc., in a wallet.
 You should have physical and digital copies available.

 On the days when your home is being packed, someone should be looking after your pet(s).

 It’s essential that your family pet(s) move without any stress and that they receive the best care, which Sterling Lexicon pet moving specialists will be able to provide.
 They’ll take all the necessary precautions and arrange for a time and date to collect your pet(s) for their move.
-Speak to your Move Specialist about pet moving.
+Read about Sterling Lexicon Pet Relocation or speak to your Move Specialist to learn more.

 On the first day of your move, the packing team will arrive at your home at the agreed time.
 Companies such as Sterling Lexicon will guarantee that the packing team will introduce themselves for security purposes.
 Usually, you’ll then walk through your home and discuss what you’re packing for transport by sea or air, items for storage or special care, and those that you won’t be taking.